robmelfi/rc-raspi.github.io/README.md

 ### Release 1.1
 - Add preset configuration for DHT11 sensor (Humidity Temperature sensor)
-- Auto select INPUT mode when sensors like DHT11 is added
+- Auto select INPUT mode when sensor DHT11 is added

 ### Nice to have (wishlist)

-- Programmable timers for GPIO actions
+- Programmable timers for GPIO output actions
 - Add preset configuration for other many types of sensors

 ## Development